 Introduction

 Git has different mechanisms for rewriting history, which include git commit --amend, git rebase and git reflog commands.
-Reading our tutorial will help you to better understand the functions of these commands and its particularities.
+Reading our tutorial will help you to better understand the functions of these commands and their particularities.

-Changing the last commit with git commit -- amend
+Changing the last commit with git commit --amend

-You can often forget to format your commit, stage files or make mistake in your commit log message.
+You can often forget to format your commit, stage files or make a mistake in your commit log message.
 Here git commit --amend comes to help.
 Executing this command will help you to correct such minor mistakes.
-In general , this command is used for changing the last commits.
-Execute git commit --amend command to combine staged changes with the previous commit.
-It’s important to remember that for avoiding the collaboration problems, you shouldn’t amend commits which are being developed by other users.
+In general, this command is used for changing the last commit.
+Execute the following command to combine staged changes with the previous commit:

 Git reflog command

 The “reflogs”, which stand for reference logs, are used for recording updates that are made to the tip of branches.
-With thegit reflog command, you can go back to all the commits, including the ones that haven’t been referenced by any branch.
-Git reflog command has its own subcommands, which include git reflog show, git reflog expire and git reflog delete.
+With the git reflog command, you can go back to all the commits, including the ones that haven’t been referenced by any branch.
+Run the command below to view the log:

 Git rebase

-• “f”, which stands for fixup, is similar to squash.
+fcommand, which stands for fixup, is similar to squash.
 The difference is that it will not stop rebase playback for opening an editor to combine commit messages.

 Squash commits for a clean history